Unclear Who Is Investigating: Orda.kz Lawyers Barred from Office During Searches

 cover Photo: Orda.kz collage

-Lawyers are being kept outside, and contact with some of the editorial team has been lost, Orda.kz reports.
+Lawyers were being kept outside, and contact with some of the editorial team was lost, Orda.kz reports.

-As of the morning of December 1, searches are underway at the Orda.kz office in Almaty and at the home of editor-in-chief Gulnara Bazhkenova, with law enforcement preventing entry to the premises.
+As of the morning of December 1, searches were reported to have been underway at the Orda.kz office in Almaty and at the home of editor-in-chief Gulnara Bazhkenova, with law enforcement preventing entry to the premises.

 Lawyer Murat Adam told Elmedia that he arrived at the office but was not allowed inside.
 According to him, SOBR officers pushed him out onto the street despite his legal credentials.